Jackson David Toof

 - Litigation counsel for leading mortgage company in securities class action litigation involving residential foreclosure procedures.

-- Served as lead litigation associate for owner in Maryland land use and development dispute; second-chaired trial team that litigated multi-issue dispute in a bench trial.
+- Litigation counsel for owner in Maryland land use and development dispute; second-chaired trial team that litigated multi-issue dispute in a bench trial.

-- Served as lead litigation associate in representation of large retail pharmacy chain concerning challenge to its prescription drug labeling and dispensing practices and procedures.
+- Litigation counsel to large retail pharmacy chain concerning challenge to its prescription drug labeling and dispensing practices and procedures.

-- Served as lead litigation counsel representing family in complex probate litigation matters in District of Columbia Probate Court.
+- Litigation counsel representing family in complex probate litigation matters in District of Columbia Probate Court.

-- Successfully represented US Navy sailor, who was charged with premeditated murder, at month-long courts-martial in Washington, DC.
+- Represented US Navy sailor, who was charged with premeditated murder, at month-long courts-martial in Washington, DC, which resulted in a “not guilty” finding.

 - Represented scores of US Navy sailors and marines before Navy Physical (Disability) Evaluation Board (PEB) in Washington, DC.

-- Represented pro bono military family in zoning action to maintain treehouse for their children.
+- Represented pro bono military family in Virginia zoning action to maintain treehouse for their children.

-- Representing pro bono US Army veteran in securing full disability benefits and “unemployable” rating with the Veterans Administration.
+- Represented pro bono US Army veteran in securing full disability benefits and “unemployable” rating with the Veterans Administration.

 Prior to joining ArentFox Schiff, Jackson was a trial attorney at a leading national law firm.